 Erbert & Gerbert’s Releases A New Pulled Pork Sandwich, the Porkwich

 The new Porkwich is sure to be a customer favorite.
-I have yet to meet a man, woman, or child that hasn't thoroughly enjoyed this out of this world sandwich!”MINNEAPOLIS, MN, UNITED STATES, December 8, 2022 /EINPresswire.com/ -- Erbert & Gerbert’s, the Midwest-based sandwich shop known for its Bold Between the Breads® sandwiches and soups that have made millions of people happy for the past 34 years, is introducing a brand new pork sandwich on December 7th.
+I have yet to meet a man, woman, or child that hasn't thoroughly enjoyed this out of this world sandwich!”EAU CLAIRE, WI, UNITED STATES, December 9, 2022 /EINPresswire.com/ -- Erbert & Gerbert’s, the Midwest-based sandwich shop known for its Bold Between the Breads® sandwiches and soups that have made millions of people happy for the past 34 years, has introduced a brand new pulled pork sandwich this week.

 — Jacob Kersting